TheOdinProject/curriculum/new_course/1_programming_fundementals/loops.md

  - Explain what `updo` and `downto` loops are and how to use them.

 ### Loop
 The `loop` loop (say what????) is Ruby's loop that just don't quit.
-It's an infinite loop that'll keep going unless you specifically request for it to stop using the `break` command.
-Break is commonly used with a condition as illustrated in the code example below.
+It's an infinite loop that will keep going unless you specifically request for it to stop using the `break` command.
+Most commonly, `break` is used with a condition, as illustrated in the example below.

 ~~~ruby
 i = 0